ayana-morgenstern/DH5000/accessibilityNOTES.md

 - Look closely and critically.
 - To serif or not? sans serifs tend to be easier to read!
 - Use **bold** for emphasis instead of *italics* : this is also easier to distinguish/doesn't slow reading speed.
+- Underline with care: good for links, but can interfere with some functions/descenders.

+- Think about **Space**:
+- Comfortable line lengths, generous line heights, sensible line spacing.

+### Words:
+- Don't use jargon, try and use clear and conscise language.

+### Nothing is ever perfect/fixed:
+- Build with web standards.
+Ensure that whatever adaptive technologies or techniques people use will work with your site.
+- Think twice about icon fonts.
+All of your icons will disappear if someone overrides your site’s fonts.
+- Show people how to override font styles.
+Would your users benefit from a how-to like the BBC’s?

+## Reading: *I Am Not Broken: The Language of Disability*:
+- Ableism is that belief that everyone who is able-bodied is “normal” and everyone else is abnormal.
+Abelism is probably one of the most common kinds of –ism’s, and it rarely gets talked about.
+- We are not broken; we’re just a different kind of normal.
+We are not incapable or unable; we just get things done a little differently.
+- Reading helps us become more empathic, more tuned in to those around us.
+I want my daughter to love literature, regardless of what genre(s) she ends up enjoying, but I want her to learn from it.
+Ableism is history.
+We deserve the books we read to reflect this.
+We owe it to ourselves, to our society, and to our progeny.
+We owe it to this progressive, fantastic genre.
+The way we think and talk about disabilities needs to change.
+Period.
+- We are not broken.
+We are not bent.
+- We are powerful, capable, beautiful people.
+We are important.
+We are normal.
+Our normal might be a little different than yours, but it is still normal.
+We’re no better or worse, more capable or incapable than anyone else.
+Just different, and shouldn’t we celebrate that?